oszuidwest/zwfm-liquidsoap/README.md

 curl -sI https://hls.example.com/zuidwest/live.m3u8
 ```

-The correct results are: three variants, the AAC codec strings (`mp4a.40.5` and `mp4a.40.2`), a playlist refresh after the edge-rule TTL, and `.ts` segments with a long cache lifetime.
+The correct results are: two AAC-LC variants with the `mp4a.40.2` codec string, a playlist refresh after the edge-rule TTL, and `.ts` segments with a long cache lifetime.

 ### Failure Isolation